unitec/unitec_tpalearningcentre/README.txt

-Unitec Minimal Grey is a fluid-width, three-column theme for Moodle 2.2.
+Unitec TPA Learning Centre is a fluid-width, three-column theme for Moodle 2.2.

 NB: While the theme is for Moodle 2.2, the version.php file contains the information for lowering this requirement.
 Theme has not been